ThomasVrancken/info9023-mlops/README.md

 The exam will take the form of an oral exam in whih you will have to answer a series of 4-5 questions based on a case study.
 The case study will be give a hypothetical ML application use case and you will have to answer different design questions based on the concept thought during this course.

-More information as well as a practice exam will be provided in due time.
+A practice exam can already be found in [exams/practice_exam_1.pdf](exams/practice_exam_1.pdf). :warning: The actual exam might deviate from this format, the purpose of this practice exam is to give an inspiration of what the exam might be looking like.

 ## Resources